ClaudiaEsp/inet/README.md

-# Dentate Connectivity
+# PVNet

-This is a repository to test connectivity models based on multiple simulatenous patch-clamp recordings between PV+ interneurons and granule cells in mice.
+This is a python module to test connectivity models based on multiple simulatenous patch-clamp recordings between PV+ interneurons and granule cells in mice.